Type 27 Vs Type 1 Wheels: Shape Differences & Safety Rules

 Improper Wheel Selection

-• Utilize the correct guards for each wheel type.
+• Use the correct guard for each wheel style.

 Ignoring RPM Ratings